Lotto Powerball $50 million jackpot must be won Saturday - should it be split?

 Six lucky players split $1m for First Division last night - but no one clinched the $42m Powerball prize which has surged to $50m this weekend.

-This Saturday's draw is the biggest in Lotto's history in New Zealand, and would make a single winner an instant rich-lister.
+This weekend's draw is the biggest in Lotto's history in New Zealand, and would make a single winner an instant rich-lister.

+This Saturday also happens to fall on February 29 - Leap Day - considered to be very lucky in some parts of the world.

+And indeed it could be hugely lucky for one punter, but imagine just how much it could impact dozens of people if it was split up.

-On the NZ Herald Facebook page overnight, many followers questioned why the $50m couldn't be split this weekend.
+On the NZ Herald Facebook page overnight, many followers questioned why the $50m could not be split among more people.

 "Imagine the greatness this money could achieve if it went to 50 families," one follower said.